Austin Rideshare Accident Attorneys

 Hiring an Austin Uber or Lyft accident lawyer is generally the only chance victims have of obtaining compensation for their injuries and other losses.
 The skilled and aggressive trial lawyers at Briggle & Polan, PLLC have experience handling rideshare accident cases in which the driver is an independent contractor.
 Our attorneys can take Uber or Lyft to court if necessary to defend your rights as an innocent crash victim.

-Contact us online or by phone at (512) 400-3278 to request a free consultation in person or over the phone today!
+Contact us online or by phone at (512) 400-3278 to request a free consultation with our Austin rideshare accident attorney.

 Hear From Our Clients